us1915/ayush_os/README.md

 # ayush_os
-32 bit OS for neuromorphic computing
+32 bit multitasking OS from scratch for x86 for neuromorphic computing